 How to Become a Certified Medical Tech in 5 Steps

 Certified medical technicians process specimens and perform laboratory tests ordered by physicians and medical technologists.
 Many specialize in cytotechnology, hematology or microbiology.
+As a medical technician, you may perform tests on saliva, blood, and tissue samples and then be responsible for recording and sharing the results with the physician.
+Performing these tests often requires the ability to operating various medical machines and equipment.
+You may also at times be responsible for the training of other technicians.
 The following chart gives an overview of this field.

 |Education Field of Study||Medical laboratory technology|